-23. MATTERS NOT PROVIDED FOR
+21. MATTERS NOT PROVIDED FOR

-21.1 All matters not provided for in these Rules and Regulations shall be dealt with by the respective NSGOCs.
+21.1 All matters not provided for in these Rules and Regulations shall be dealt with by the Badminton NSGOC.

-24. AMENDMENTS
+22. AMENDMENTS

-The SSSC shall have the right to delete, add or amend the Rules and Regulations laid down herein.
+22.1 The SSSC shall have the right to delete, add or amend the Rules and Regulations laid down herein.

-25. LIST OF ANNEXES
+23. LIST OF ANNEXES

 Α SSSC Mission, Aspirations and Motto

 В NSGOC Terms of Reference

 B1 PDPA Notification

 С Competition Format

 D Clarification, Protest and Appeal Overview

 Е Role of Team Managers

 F School Adult Representative (SAR)

 F1 SAR Letter of Appointment

 G Code of Conduct for Coaches

+H Engagement of School Appointed Umpires